petrelharp/ftprime_ms/talks/broad_12_mar_2018.md

 . . .

-These are stored efficiently (hdf5) with a column for metadata.
+These are stored efficiently (hdf5) on disk with a column for metadata.